-(C) "C" definitions:
+C. "C" Definitions.

-- (1) "Cat" means any member of the feline species (Felis Catus) customarily confined or cultivated by man as a pet. - (2) "Coop" means a covered enclosure for the shelter of fowl.
+- 1. "Cat" means any member of the feline species (Felis Catus) customarily confined or cultivated by man as a pet. - 2.
+"Commerical transaction" shall mean a bargained for exchange for consideration. - 3.
+"Community cat" shall mean a cat whose needs are indirectly supplied by humans.
+Community cats live in a shelter provided by human habitation (e.g. industrial sites or farm sheds), and may acquire much of their food by scavenging (e.g. rubbish tip sites, feeding by residents. - 4.
+"Coop" means a covered enclosure for the shelter of fowl.

-(D) "D" definitions:
+D. "D" Definitions.

-- (1) "Dog" means any member of the canine species (Canis Familiaris) customarily confined or cultivated by man as a pet, but excludes other members of the family Canidae. - (2) "Domestic animal" includes dogs, cats, and birds, as well as horses, donkeys, mules, burros, cattle, sheep, goats, swine, rabbits, and fowl commonly kept or raised as farm or livestock animals. - (3) "Domestic bird" includes budgies, canaries, cardinals, cockatiels, cockatoos, finches, lories, lorikeets, lovebirds, macaws, parakeets, parrots, sparrows, toucans, and weavers.
+- 1. "Dog" means any member of the canine species (Canis Familiaris) customarily confined or cultivated by man as a pet, but excludes other members of the family Canidae. - 2.
+"Domestic animal" includes dogs, cats, and birds, as well as horses, donkeys, mules, burros, cattle, sheep, goats, swine, rabbits, and fowl commonly kept or raised as farm or livestock animals. - 3.
+"Domestic bird" includes budgies, canaries, cardinals, cockatiels, cockatoos, conures, finches, lories, lorikeets, lovebirds, macaws, parakeets, parrots, sparrows, toucans, and weavers.

-(E) "E" definitions:
+E. "E" Definitions.

-- (1) "Euthanasia" means the humane destruction of an animal accomplished by a method that involves instantaneous unconsciousness and immediate death, or by a method that involves anesthesia, produced by an agent which causes the painless loss of consciousness and death during such loss of consciousness by injection. - (2) "Exotic" means any animal not normally kept as a domestic or household pet, fowl, livestock, and the like, including lions, tigers, and monkeys.
+- 1. "Euthanasia" means the humane destruction of an animal accomplished by a method that involves instantaneous unconsciousness and immediate death, or by a method that involves anesthesia, produced by an agent which causes the painless loss of consciousness and death during such loss of consciousness by injection. - 2.
+"Exotic" means any animal not normally kept as a domestic or household pet, fowl, livestock, and the like, including lions, tigers, and monkeys.

-(F) "F" definitions:
+F. "F" Definitions.